eldoyle/PythonIntro/_episodes/10-functions.md

 ~~~
 {: .language-python}

 The function contains the keyword `def` and a function name (in this case, `fahr_to_kelvin`).
-The **input parameters** that
+The **input parameters** (or
-must be passed to the function are listed inside of the parentheses.
-The inputs are placeholder variables.
-When we actually
+arguments that must be passed to the function are listed inside of the parentheses.
+In the function definition, these
-use the function later, we will have to supply a value for temp that the function will operate *on*.
-It also contains a return
+paramaters are placeholder variables.
+When we actually use the function later, we will have to supply a value for temp that the
-statement, which tells us what value function will output.
+function will operate *on*.
+Finally, the function definition also contains a return statement, which tells us what value(s)
+function will output.

 Notice that typing the function doesn’t do anything.
 In order to use the function, we have to **call** it, or tell Python to
 perform the function on an input.
-To call it, we use the name of the function with the desired inputs inside the parentheses
+To call it, we use the name of the function with the desired arguments inside the parentheses
 (in this case, a number representing a temperature in degrees Fahrenheit).
 ~~~
 fahr_to_kelvin(0)